Authors of section

 Chronic infection (>10 weeks)

-This class B host needs to have careful diabetic control as the infection will make the patient’s diabetes less responsive.
+This Type B host with type 2 diabetes presents with persistent drainage three months after having intramedullary nailing for a closed tibial shaft fracture.
+He needs to have careful diabetic control as the infection will make his diabetes less responsive.
 Furthermore, diabetes mellitus, especially if poorly controlled, reduces host resistance to infection.

-Once medical condition is stabilized, surgical debridement can be performed.
-This involves debriding the sinus tract, removal of all hardware, irrigating the medullary canal after re-reaming to a larger size.
-After obtaining cultures, appropriate antibiotics are started and continued for at least 6 weeks.
+Once the medical condition is stabilized, surgical debridement can be performed.
+This involves debriding the sinus tract, removing all the hardware, and irrigating the medullary canal after re-reaming to a larger size.
+After obtaining cultures, appropriate antibiotics are started and continued for at least six weeks.
 If the fracture is healed, no further interventions are required, unless infection recurs.

 infection